thisdougb/typetastic/README.md

 * An orchestration tool.
 * A way to skive at work!

+There's a video [here on Vimeo](https://vimeo.com/224764672) of the screencast I did that led me to building this tool.
+It shows examples of most features.
 ## Hello World
 First up, we define our config and commands in YAML.
 This is YAML because it's easy to read, and easy to parse.